MIC, an open core facility

 MIC is organized as an open pay-per-service core facility open to all researchers in Norway.
 It prides itself with a high level of service and follow up.

-Own and other researchers equipment
+Own and others equipment